allanbowe/rawsas/content/posts/2022-07-14-sasjs-core.md

 * [Quality rules](https://github.com/sasjs/core/blob/main/.sasjslint) (using [sasjs lint](https://cli.sasjs.io/lint/))
 * [Communities article](https://blogs.sas.com/content/sgf/2022/02/16/sas-open-source-treasures-from-around-the-world-sasjs/) on SASjs

-We currently have [82 stars](https://github.com/sasjs/core#star-gazing), which puts us #10 in the top 10 of [SAS-tagged repos](https://github.com/sasjs/core).
+SASjs Core currently has [82 stars](https://github.com/sasjs/core#star-gazing), which puts the project at #10 in the top 10 of [SAS-tagged repos](https://github.com/sasjs/core).

 All macros are MIT open source, and free for commercial use.